 I am a General Surgical Registrar in Northern Ireland.
 My previous roles within ASiT include Yearbook Editor & App Lead in 2019-2020, Honorary Secretary in 2018-2019 and Northern Ireland Regional Representative from 2017-2019.
 I represent ASiT on the General Surgery Speciality Advisory Committee (SAC) and sit on the editorial board for Surgery journal.
 The culmination of experience in these roles has equipped me with the skills to take on the role of Conference Coordinator for 2020-2021.
 I look forward to working with the ASIT executive & wider council to deliver an educational and highly beneficial conference experience for all trainees of all grades.
 If there is something you feel would enhance your experience at the conference in 2021 please don’t hesitate to get in touch.

 Walid is a Cardiac Surgery Registrar based in Leicester, having completed his Core Surgical Training with the East Midlands Deanery and his Foundation Programme with the North West Thames Foundation School.
-He was elected to the ASiT Council as East Midlands Representative in 2018 and joined the Executive Council in March 2020 as Webmaster & Bursary Liaison.
+He was elected to the ASiT Council as East Midlands Representative in 2018 and joined the Executive Committee in March 2020 as Webmaster & Bursary Liaison.
 Walid has a keen interest in medical education, having previously organised and taught on several national courses.
-As part of his ASiT role, he manages the ASiT webpage as well as the various bursaries, regional grants and prizes that ASiT has to offer, working in collaboration with the Director of Education, Honorary Secretary and Treasurer.
-He is keen to hear from members and surgical trainees on how ASiT can further improve the delivery of its educational experience.
+As part of his ASiT role, he manages the ASiT website as well as the various bursaries, grants and prizes that ASiT has to offer, working in collaboration with the education team and ASiT secretariat.
+He is keen to hear from members and trainees on how ASiT can further improve its website user experience and delivery of educational events.
 Any feedback or questions are welcome!

 Emma is currently a Core Surgical Trainee based in South Wales.
 She graduated from Cardiff University in 2016 and chose to stay in Cardiff to complete her Foundation Programme training.
 She first joined ASiT Council as the Regional Representative for Wales in October 2019 and was recently elected to Executive Council in March 2020 as Communications Officer.
 Emma has a keen interest in improving surgical training and has recently completed a Postgraduate Diploma in Medical Education.
 As a foundation doctor, she founded the South Wales Foundation Surgical Society in order to promote surgery as a career and ensure high-quality training for Welsh trainees.
 This society continues to grow and provides extra-curricular educational opportunities and MRCS revision for trainees interested in surgery.
 As ASiT Communications Officer, Emma will ensure that all our members are up to date with the latest information on surgical training and ASiT news and events.
 She is also keen to hear from our members about how we can improve our services to help you as surgical trainees, so please get in touch with any thoughts or ideas!